Explore UCD

 Indicative Module Content:

-The Enterprise and Innovation module combines theoretical insights with practical applications to explore the role of entrepreneurship and innovation in driving business and societal impact.
+The Enterprise and Innovation module combines theoretical insights with practical applications to explore the role of entrepreneurship and innovation.
 The following topics outline the core areas of learning:

 1. Foundations of Entrepreneurship and Innovation